stratosphereips/StratosphereLinuxIPS/README.md

 ## Running Slips in a Docker

 The easiest way to run Slips is inside a docker.
-Current version of Slips docker can analyze network captures (pcap, Zeek flows, Argus flows, etc.), but is not able to analyze real live traffic.
+Current version of Slips docker can analyze network captures (pcap, Zeek flows, Argus flows, etc.), but it is not able to analyze real live traffic.
 How to use Slips docker from DockerHub:

 	mkdir ~/dataset
 	cp <some-place>/myfile.pcap ~/dataset